Geography

 Years 7, 8 and 9

 Students in Year 9 have four lessons over a fortnight.
 They cover a series of topics developed to give students a taster of those that are studied in more detail in the GCSE course.
-Some of these include Plate Tectonics, Development, Power & Politics and Geography of Human Health.
+Some of these include Plate Tectonics, Development, Power & Politics, Tourism and Geography of Human Health.
 As students’ progress towards the summer term there is an increasing emphasis on exam technique within lessons.
 This is to ensure students have developed the fundamental skills needed to approach the examination format of the GCSE course.
 Students in Year 9 are assessed in the same way as students in Year 7 & 8.

 Years 10 & 11